virteal/l8/README.md

 As a result there is only one "thread" of execution and any activity that cannot complete immediately needs to register code to execute later when some "event" occurs.
 This single thread runs a tight loop that consumes events and run code registered to handle them.
-This is "the event loop"
+This is "the event loop".

 ```
   while( true ){